 We’ve got six easy Sunday dinner ideas if the state of the world has sapped your energy and enthusiasm for life, let alone cooking.
-In recent weeks, we’ve shared ideas for Sunday night dinners for those seeking comfort food.
-Today I’ve got quick and easy recipes if you’re like me and struggling to move far from the TV.
+We’ve shared ideas for Sunday night dinners for those of you seeking comfort food and Sunday dinner ideas for couples and for families.
+Today I’ve got quick and easy recipes if you’re like me and struggling to move far from the television and tragic news from everywhere from Gaza, where children are starving, to the devastating floods in New South Wales.

 6 Easy Sunday Dinner Ideas If the State of the World Has Sapped Your Energy and Enthusiasm, Even for Cooking